Our Team

 My research investigates the complex interplay of social and cultural factors that influence the developmental and psychosocial outcomes of racial and ethnic minority adolescents, with a particularly emphasis on Asian American youth.
 By employing a multidisciplinary approach, I aim to better understand the complex dynamics that shape their experiences and well-being.
 Central to my work is the translation of research findings into evidence-based interventions that are developmentally appropriate and culturally responsive.
 Through this approach, I strive to reduce health disparities and promote positive outcomes among these underserved populations.

 My academic journey has been marked by a commitment to interdisciplinary learning and research.
 I earned my B.A. from Yonsei University and an M.A. in Developmental Psychology at Teachers College, Columbia University.
-I obtained my Ph.D. in Human Development and Family Science from the University of Arizona and completed my postdoctoral training in the Counseling Psychology Department at Teachers College, Columbia University, further expanding my knowledge in applied psychological interventions.
+I obtained my Ph.D. in Human Development and Family Science from the University of Arizona and completed my postdoctoral training in the Clinical and Counseling Psychology Department at Teachers College, Columbia University, further expanding my knowledge in applied psychological interventions.

 Graduate Research Assistants